blacksmithgu/obsidian-dataview/docs/docs/queries/dql-js-inline.md

 The [**Dataview Query Language**](../../queries/structure) (for short **DQL**) is a SQL-like language and Dataviews core functionality.
 It supports [four Query Types](./query-types.md) to produce different outputs, [data commands](./data-commands.md) to refine, resort or group your result and [plentiful functions](../reference/functions.md) which allow numerous operations and adjustments to achieve your wanted output.

+!!! warning Differences to SQL
+    If you are familiar with SQL, please read [Differences to SQL](../../queries/differences-to-sql) to avoid confusing DQL with SQL.

 You create a **DQL** query with a codeblock that uses `dataview` as type:

 ~~~